Advocacy & Community Navigation

 Christmastime is a busy time for House of Lazarus.
 In addition to Project Warmth and Heat for the Holidays, we also have the following seasonal initiatives:

-• Reverse Advent Calendar – Help us stock up on Emergency Food Boxes for clients in need during the holidays!
+- Reverse Advent Calendar: Help us stock up on Emergency Food Boxes for clients in need during the holidays.

 In addition to these programs, HOL is also an active participant in the North Dundas Christmas Fund, which includes the Christmas Hamper and Snowsuit Fund programs.
+HOL also runs the South Stormont Christmas Hampers.
+These programs are open to anyone- not just HOL food bank visitors.

 Phone: 613-989-3830